 Today drive up to Thorang Phedi.
 We walk to a suspension bridge and reach the village Ledar.
 We climb back up and pass high peaks before reaching Thorang Phedi, the last village before the Thorang La Pass.
 For the efforts we are rewarded with beautiful views of the mountains Gundang, Syagang, Thorung Peak and Khatungkan.
 Overnight in teahouse lodge (B,L,D).

 Today we expect an important goal: to cross one of the highest passes in the world.
 We will cross the pass from east to west, which is somewhat easier and safer, since the starting point is higher.
 Nevertheless, it is a busy day, we should not forget to pack our Grödel, because we will need for the slippery passages at the pass.
 Around 3 o’clock in the morning we get up and be reached within 4 to 5 hours to the summit.
 The effort is rewarded with a magnificent view of Annapurna, Dhaulagiri and the Kingdom of Mustang.
 We start the descent and after about 2-3 hours, the village of Muktinath, a significant both Buddhists and Hindus pilgrimage.
 Muktinath (God of redemption) one of the most important religious places in Nepal.
 The 108 gargoyles and numerous fossils in the area make this region so special.
-In Muktinath we look at the Vishnu Temple and we go with a jeep on to Jomsom.
+In Muktinath we look at the Vishnu Temple and will rest for the rest of the day.
 Overnight in teahouse lodge (B,L,D).

 We will drive this once popular hiking trail by jeep / bus because of the now advanced road construction.
 The road leads us past Marpha and Tukche and other beautiful Thakali villages and in the afternoon we reach Tatopani, where we can relax in the hot springs.
 Overnight in teahouse lodge (B,L,D).